HeavyFalcon678/CrunchLabs-Hack-Pack-Label-Maker-Custom-Image-Plotter-Hack/README.md

 # LabelMakerCustomImage
 This is a hack of the CrunchLabs Hack Pack Box #3: Label Maker.
-It creates a custom Arduino code file that plots your custom image.
+It creates a custom Arduino code file that plots your chosen image.
 It can use .png, .jpg, and .jpeg formats.

 **Instructions:**

   ‣ Install Python

   ‣ Install dependencies: